What is bankroll and why control it?

 - Hide losses from loved ones

-Time control - part of the bankroll
+Time control is part of bankroll

 Time is also a resource.
 Set duration limits: